Kyle Keller (baseball): Pittsburgh Pirates

 On April 5, 2021, Keller was traded to the Pittsburgh Pirates in exchange for cash considerations.
-Keller made 32 appearances for the Pirates, going 1–1 with a 6.48 ERA and 36 strikeouts.
-On November 6, 2021, Keller was outrighted from the 40-man roster and elected free agency the next day.
+He made 32 appearances for the Pirates, going 1–1 with a 6.48 ERA and 36 strikeouts.
+On November 6, Keller was removed from the 40–man roster and sent outright to the Triple–A Indianapolis Indians.
+He subsequently rejected the assignment and elected free agency the next day.

 Hanshin Tigers

 On December 11, 2021, Keller signed with the Hanshin Tigers of Nippon Professional Baseball.
+Keller was mainly used as a relief pitcher.

+Yomiuri Giants

+On December 26, 2023, Keller signed with the Yomiuri Giants of Nippon Professional Baseball.
+He made 52 appearances out of the bullpen for Yomiuri in 2024, compiling a 2–2 record and 1.53 ERA with 54 strikeouts across 47 innings pitched.
+On December 8, 2024, Keller re–signed with the Giants on a one–year contract.